 - Eternal Fighter Zero has a rare example of a magic meter used for a 2D fighting game, albeit only for one character.
 Kano Kirishima, whose character is based off of RPG magic users, possesses a magic gauge that must be manually charged in order to cast her tiered elemental spells.
 Different tiers of spells consume different amounts of the bar.

 - Most Star Wars games have Force meters.

 - The X-Wing games don't have mana, obviously, but every single laser has a meter which slowly recharges, or slowly drains if you're trying to run away really fast.
 The shields also recharge or drain if you're trying to run away really fast.
 There's also a beam weapon, which is essentially Sprint Shoes.
 Finally, missiles have a finite number; an X-wing, for instance, has 6 proton torpedos.

-- The blue EVE gauge in Bioshock.
+- The blue EVE gauge in first two BioShock games.

-- The Final Fantasy games have MP, which stands for Magic Points (Or Mist Points in XII).
+- The Final Fantasy games have MP, which stands for Magic Points (Or Mist Points in Final Fantasy XII).
 Aside from certain actions (such as regular attacks, stealing, and items to name a few) most attacks drain MP.